Currently showing all bridges ·

 Brokenstraw Creek Bridge (Warren County, Pennsylvania)

-Built 1889Through truss bridge over Brokenstraw Creek on PA 3012 (Cemetery Road)Closed to all traffic
+Built 1889Through truss bridge over Brokenstraw Creek on PA 3012 (Cemetery Road)Closed

-Buck Creek Bridge (Shelby County, Indiana)
+Brooks Creek CR 350S Bridge (Jay County, Indiana)

 Camp Meeting Avenue Bridge (Somerset County, New Jersey)